Music at Meadowridge

 Junior Kindergarten to Grade 5

 All students in the Elementary School have class time with dedicated music specialists.
-Beginning courses teach students the fundamentals as both vocal and instrumental musicians, and are built on year-by-year.
+Beginning courses teach students the fundamentals of both vocal and instrumental music, and are built year by year.

-The talents learned by our young musicians complement what they are learning in their regular classes: math, reading, language, social development, and motor skills are all tenants of music at Meadowridge.
+The talents our young musicians develop complement what they learn in their regular classes: math, reading, language, social development, and motor skills are all tenets of music at Meadowridge.

 Music in the Middle & High School